SolaceSamples/solace-samples-java-springboot/README.md

 ## Solace PubSub+ Spring

 At Solace, we support integrating our PubSub+ Event Broker with Spring in several ways to promote the ease of building event driven applications.
-This repository contains code samples for doing so, but it's best to clone the repo and then follow the step-by-step tutorials here: [tutorials home page](https://github.com/SolaceSamples/solace-samples-springboot)
+This repository contains code samples for doing so, but it's best to clone the repo :
 * Spring Boot REST Producer
 * Spring Boot Consumer
 * Spring Boot Processor